Coffee in 51 Different Languages

 I’ve just described a “coffee break,” something everyone has in almost every coffee-loving country.
 When did the whole world suddenly agree that a short break at work was meant for that wonderfully bitter, black beverage?

 This story begins in the late 19th century in a little town in Wisconsin called Stoughton.
 There, the wives of Norwegian immigrants would leave work for a short while to take care of the kids and enjoy a much-needed cup of coffee.

 It was something they were used to doing since coffee breaks stem from a quite old custom in Scandinavia.
 In Sweden, for example, it’s known as fika, and it’s been a habit of the Swedes for generations, one that has worked its way into the formal business world.

-The Nordic nations pretty much created the concept of a coffee break, a fact those from Stoughton haven’t forgotten, which is why they celebrate every year in August with the Stoughton Coffee Break Festival.
+The Nordic nations basically created the concept of a coffee break—a fact those from Stoughton haven’t forgotten—which is why they celebrate every year in August with the Stoughton Coffee Break Festival.

 Still, while there were a few workplaces around the globe that adopted coffee breaks as a habit, it wasn’t actually made a mandatory break until the mid to late 20th century.

-That’s a great thing to remember, too, because while every culture has its own unique spin on coffee (and there are quite a few very unique spins out there), enjoying coffee is something all of them have in common.
+That’s a great thing to remember, too, because while every culture has its unique spin on coffee, enjoying it is something they all have in common.

-And if you meet someone at a coffee shop and you’re looking for a great conversation starter, you can talk about all the interesting stuff you just learned about coffee!
+And if you meet someone at a coffee shop and you’re looking for a great conversation starter, you can talk about all the exciting stuff you just learned about coffee!